Causes of Chronic Pain

 Since 1994 I have been dealing with chronic pain and I like to say that I have come to understand what pain is, how it can affect us, and what we can learn from it.
 What we do know about pain, is that some pain and suffering is unavoidable and some pain and suffering can be prevented or relieved naturally.
-Some experts believe that a lack of oxygen, or inflammation in our bodies is what causes us to have pain.
+Some experts believe that there are some causes of chronic pain.
+A lack of oxygen, or inflammation in our bodies is what can cause us to have pain.
 Some also believe that pain is not only physical but can be emotional due to our stress levels or emotions.
 When dealing with your pain naturally it is best to try to look for the cause of your pain and let your understanding of that cause help direct you in leading a healthier life.

 Dr. C. Samuel West at the International Academy of Lymphology favorite sayings was, "Pain is a lack of oxygen at the cellular level."
 Dr. C. Samuel West isn't the only one who feels that way.
 Majid Ali, M.D.also stated about oxygen "It is an elixir of life and a hemlock for death--the ultimate molecular Dr. Jekyll and Mr. Hyde.
 Sometimes by its presence and sometimes by its absence, oxygen initiates signaling for cellular life as well as demise.
 In that context, it is important to recognize that oxygen drives chronic pain pathways primarily by its absence."

-Having experienced tremendous pain relief through the use f the Chi Machine which increases your oxygen, energy and circulation I tend to agree that a lack of oxygen reaching our cells and tissues is a main culprit for our pain.
+Having experienced tremendous pain relief through the use of the Chi Machine which increases your oxygen, energy and circulation I tend to agree that a lack of oxygen reaching our cells and tissues is one of the main causes of chronic pain.
 Usually pain is caused by inflammation, which is the normal response to tissue damage.
 When inflammation occurs, fluid and protein leave the blood stream and enter the tissue spaces.
 This slows down the exchange of oxygen and nutrients at the cell level.

 Some things that may help for pain relief from minor injuries: